Safety and Efficacy of Quizartinib in Children and Young Adults With Acute Myeloid Leukemia (AML), a Cancer of the Blood

 - If female of child-bearing potential, tests negative for pregnancy and agrees not to breast feed

 - Male participants must be surgically sterile or willing to use highly effective birth control during the treatment period, and for 6 months following the last dose of quizartinib, etoposide, fludarabine, methotrexate, or cytarabine, whichever is later.

 - Participant/legal representative is capable of understanding the investigational nature of the study, potential risks, and benefits, and the patient (and/or legal representative) signs a written assent/informed consent

 You CAN'T join if...

-- Has been diagnosed with isolated central nervous system relapse, certain kinds of leukemia, or with myeloid proliferations related to Down syndrome
+- Has been diagnosed with isolated central nervous system relapse, acute promyelocytic leukemia (APL), juvenile myelomonocytic leukemia, French-American-British classification M3 or WHO classification of APL with translocation, or with myeloid proliferations related to Down syndrome

 - Has uncontrolled or pre-defined significant cardiovascular disease as detailed in the protocol

 - Has systemic fungal, bacterial, viral or other infection that is exhibiting ongoing signs/symptoms related to the infection without improvement despite appropriate antibiotics or other treatment.
 The patient must be off vasopressors and have negative blood cultures for at least 48 hours prior to the start of systematic protocol therapy.

 - Has known active clinically relevant liver disease (e.g., active hepatitis B or active hepatitis C)